Skip to content

 Ramp gradient Part M?

-In one line: feed the figures into the Ramp Gradient calculadora widget and it'll show the working.
+The useful way to think about it: feed the figures into the Ramp Gradient Calculator widget and it'll show the working.
 Calculate ramp gradient as a ratio, percentage and angle, with UK Building Regulations Part M compliance flags.
 UK Part M requires no steeper than 1:15 on a ramp up to 5 m long (6.67%) and 1:12 (8.33%) on short ramps — wheelchair users need gentler gradients on longer runs.

 Wheelchair ramp slope?